American football rules: Fair catch kick

 A free-kick (see above) may be taken on the play immediately after any fair catch of a punt.
 In the NFL, if the receiving team elects to attempt this and time expired during the punt, the half/overtime is extended with an untimed down.
 The ball must be held on the ground by a member of the kicking team or drop kicked; a tee may not be used.
 (High school kickers may use a tee).
 This is both a field goal attempt and a free-kick; if the ball is kicked between the goalposts, three points are scored for the kicking team.
 This is the only case where a free kick may score points.
-This method of scoring is extremely rare, last successfully completed in the NFL by Ray Wersching in 1976.
+This method of scoring is extremely rare, last successfully completed in the NFL by Cameron Dicker in 2024.
 It is only advantageous when a team catches a very short punt with very little time left.
 A team is unlikely to be punting with only a few seconds left in a half or overtime, and it is rarer still for punts to be caught near field goal range.
 The officials' signal for a successful fair catch kick is the same as for a field goal.